Krystal Knapp

 About Me

 I was born in Detroit, Michigan.
 I studied German literature and history at Smith College and the University of Hamburg with a focus on the Holocaust.
-I then earned my master’s of divinity degree from Princeton Theological Seminary, where I studied comparative religion, the origins of Christianity, and the churches during the Third Reich, thinking I might want to do a doctorate and possibly be a college chaplain and teach.
-As a student chaplain at a maximum-security prison for men in Trenton, I met a man who told me he was innocent.
+I then earned my master’s of divinity degree from Princeton Theological Seminary, thinking I might want to do a doctorate and possibly be a college chaplain and teach.
+As a chaplain at a maximum-security prison for men in Trenton for five years, I met a man who told me he was innocent.
 I researched his case and believed he was wrongfully imprisoned.
 That led me to volunteer for and then become a staff member at Centurion, a Princeton-based group that works to free the innocent from prison.
 Through that experience, I met many reporters.
 When they wrote about cases, it often led to action.
 I knew through those encounters that I wanted to become a journalist.

-Covering the pandemic has been one of the biggest challenges of my career because there has just been so much to cover.
-It has also been one of the most important times to be a journalist because the media has been providing vital information to our communities that can save lives.
+Covering the pandemic was one of the biggest challenges of my career because there was so much to cover.
+It was one of the most important times to be a journalist because the media provided vital information to our communities that saved lives.
 In January of 2021, I created a database of COVID-19 vaccination sites across New Jersey with detailed information about availability and how to make a vaccine appointment at each vaccination site that was updated in real-time and also used crowdsourced information to help residents.
 That work became a part of vaccinatenj.com, a collaboration powered by volunteers to help residents get vaccinated.
-Thanks to a grant from the New Jersey Information Consortium, I have been working on creative projects to help people in underserved communities and the vaccine-hesitant get vaccinated and boosted.
+I realized the need for a statewide nonprofit that focuses on accountability journalism and harnesses and empowers residents during the pandemic.

-I’ve won numerous awards for my reporting, including the New Jersey Press Association’s First Amendment Award, the Center for Cooperative Media’s 2019 investigative news site of the year award, and the Center for Cooperative Media’s 2021 excellence in journalism and partner of the year awards.
+I’ve won numerous awards for my reporting, including the New Jersey Press Association’s First Amendment Award, the Center for Cooperative Media’s 2023 award for investigative stories about the abrupt closure of a Princeton nursing home, the Center for Cooperative Media’s 2019 investigative news site of the year award, and the Center for Cooperative Media’s 2021 excellence in journalism and partner of the year awards.
 I have spoken at numerous journalism conferences, including the Online News Association (ONA) and Local Independent Online News Publishers (LION), as well as at WordPress gatherings.
-I also teach nonprofit leaders and volunteers how to use social media effectively, and how to share their news with the press.
+I have spoken at conferences for area nonprofit leaders and volunteers on how to use social media effectively, and how to share news with the press.
 I’ve been a speaker at the largest annual nonprofit conference in the state, Princeton Community Works, for a decade.

-When I’m not working on journalism projects or WordPress websites, I enjoy reading, foreign films, cycling, camping, flea markets, visiting independent cafes or tea shops and bookstores, collecting vintage glassware and antique typewriters, watching curling, traveling long-distance by train, and taking long walks along the boardwalk and beach in Asbury Park and Ocean Grove at the Jersey Shore.
+When I’m not working on journalism projects, I enjoy reading, learning new languages, cycling, camping, flea markets, visiting independent cafes or tea shops and bookstores, collecting vintage glassware and antique typewriters, watching curling, traveling long-distance by train, and taking long walks along the boardwalk and beach in Asbury Park and Ocean Grove at the Jersey Shore.

 Contact Me